cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 goes down they are usually done for.
 An exploding IRHEC needs no rescue operation anymore, only wreckage remains.
 Going to combat in space begins well before one shot is fired.
-It is about reconnaissance, planning and stealth to get an advantage against your enemy.
+It is about reconnaissance, planning, and stealth to get an advantage against your enemy.
 The characters do well to come prepared and bring their expertise to the fight.
 And technical superiority does help, too.
 Here we consider that the Corp provides the characters with a well-equipped vessel suited for